-- 1. What is the relationship between nutrition of early childhood and primary education pupils and growth and development? - 2.
-What is the relationship between nutrition of early childhood and primary education pupils and school achievement? - 3.
-What is the relationship between nutrition of early childhood and primary education pupil and their health? - 4.
+What is the relationship between child nutrition and learner's growth and development?
+What is the relationship between nutrition and pupils' school achievement?
+What is the relationship between nutrition and pupils' health?
 What is the importance of nutrition on early childhood and primary pupils?